dougeby/IntuneDocs/intune/conditional-access-exchange-create.md

    - For **Unmanaged device access**, set the global default rule for access from devices that are not affected by Conditional Access or other rules:

      - **Allow access** - All devices can access Exchange on-premises immediately.
-Devices that belong to the users in the groups you configured as included in the previous procedure are blocked if they're subsequently evaluated as not compliant with the compliant policies or not enrolled in Intune.
+Devices that belong to the users in the groups you configured as included in the previous procedure are blocked if they're later evaluated as not compliant with the compliant policies or not enrolled in Intune.

      - **Block access** and **Quarantine** – All devices are immediately blocked from accessing Exchange on-premises initially.
 Devices that belong to users in the groups you configured as included in the previous procedure get access after the device enrolls in Intune and is evaluated as compliant.